-A contemporary restaurant in Finnieston, with an appealing Scottish-inspired menu, inventive cooking and a cool bar.
+A contemporary Scottish restaurant in Finnieston, with tasting menus, inventive cooking and an organic & low-intervention wine list

 Winner of our Newcomer Award in 2014, The Gannet sits in the middle of a clutch of some of the city’s most hip and happening bars and restaurant.
 Set in a narrow ex-tenement building, the interior’s bare wooden furnishing and exposed brickwork give it an industrial edge, which is juxtaposed with paintings of natural Scottish produce.
 With just five starters and five mains the menu is compact but very well considered.
 A starter of celeriac soup is as smooth and silky as a bridal gown – when gently prodded, a poached egg flows rich runny yolk into the lustrious liquid, emphasising the earthy flavour of the soup.
 A main course of succulent cod fillet comes with perfectly al dente vegetables and firm, salty nuggets of squid with garlic and parsley.
 Excellent quality slices of oh-so-pink venison come draped over creamy potato cake with parsnip purée on the side.
 Desserts are well worth considering.
 The salted caramel fondant especially warrants attention: the saltiness of the gooey oozing caramel is counterbalanced with the citrusy flavour of orange ice cream, and the two meet on your tongue, sending you into a state of sheer bliss.